dirkroorda/laf-fabric/docs/_build/html/_sources/overview.txt

 Limitations
 ^^^^^^^^^^^
-While the POIO-Graf-python module mentioned above is capable to read generic resources, the present Graf tool is less generic.
+While the `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_ module mentioned above is capable to read generic resources, the present Graf tool is less generic.
 It does not support the full complexity of the Graf model.
 In particular, it does not support annotation spaces, it does not read dependencies, and it cannot handle feature structures in full generality, it only handles key-value pairs.